 When the parties had divorced, the court awarded joint custody to the parties.
-Wife was the residential parent.
-Husband was granted overnight visitation with the children on Wednesdays and every other weekend.
+The wife was the residential parent.
+The husband was granted overnight visitation with the children on Wednesdays and every other weekend.
 It also set out a holiday and summer visitation schedule.

 She alleged that she could seek employment in North Carolina.
 Or educational opportunities.
 Or obtain skills that would improve her chances of lucrative employment.

-She alleged that removal of the children to North Carolina was in the children’s best interests.
+She alleged that the removal of the children to North Carolina was in the children’s best interests.
 Their quality of life would be better.
-They would live in a more luxurious home than they currently lived in in Illinois.
-They would be afforded additional time with their future stepsiblings and stepgrandparents, who live in North Carolina.
-The area where she would reside in North Carolina had more resources such as cultural events, day care, etc.
+They would live in a more luxurious home than they currently lived in Illinois.
+They would be afforded additional time with their future stepsiblings and step-grandparents, who live in North Carolina.
+The area where she would reside in North Carolina had more resources such as cultural events, daycare, etc.

-The girls would have ample opportunities to visit with husband, their father, after they moved.
-The Guardian Ad Litem did not agree that father should have more visitation time after the move.
-The GAL recommended that father should have parenting time at least once per month.
+The girls would have ample opportunities to visit with husband, their father after they moved.
+The Guardian Ad Litem did not agree that the father should have more visitation time after the move.
+The GAL recommended that the father should have parenting time at least once per month.

-Evidence showed that husband had not taken opportunities for parenting time.
-He was not supportive of wife’s needs for help with the children.
+Evidence showed that the husband had not taken opportunities for parenting time.
+He was not supportive of his wife’s needs for help with the children.
 Neither parent had family support in Illinois.